MaximusXVIII/nerve-diary/README.md

 - **Medication taken:** N/A
 - **Duration of episode:** all day so since 0700 roughly so about 14 hours

+## 31st July 0700?
+- **Pain score:** 9 ,  on pain for both shoulder and pressure in the arm as well.
+This was around the time i woke up.
+- **Pins and needles score:** 8 for the pins and needles.
+Unsure of the cause, but the feeling was intense, across the whole arm but particularly the hand, and kinda lessened the further up the arm it went
+- **Activity:** woken up after sleeping
+- **Numbness score:** 3, did a check on the fingers as i usually did and noted a particularly numb effect
+- **Activities affected:** N/A
+- **Sleep affected:** N/A
+- **Medication taken:** N/A
+- **Duration of episode:** about an hour

 ---

 ## [Date] [Time]